trumpetx/ChatLootBidder/README.md

 * Looting a boss twice will load the items to the stage twice if a session was not started.

 # Changelog
+* 1.7.1
+  * Added a GUI for Soft Reserve Managing / Editing / Importing
 * 1.7.0
   * Adding a GUI for confiuration
     * Most slash-commands for configuration were removed and should now only be set via the GUI panel